Poonam2220/Nakuri_Job_Scraper/README.md

 # Naukri Job Scraper
-This is a Python script for scraping job details from Naukri.com using Selenium.
+This is a Python script for scraping job details from Naukri.com using Selenium, specifically targeting job listings in the Delhi-NCR region.

 # Table of Contents
 - Introduction